slow-session/wellington.session.nz/toolBox/testNewMP3Player.md

     } else if (handle === 1) {
           New_setAudioPosition(audioPositionScreenLocation, values[1]);
     }
-    if (trunAudioBackOn){ // audio was  playing when they fiddled with the sliders OneAudioPlayer.play(); // then turn it back on trunAudioBackOn = false; // and reset the flag }
+    if (turnAudioBackOn){ // audio was  playing when they fiddled with the sliders OneAudioPlayer.play(); // then turn it back on turnAudioBackOn = false; // and reset the flag }

     //PreviousAudioID = audioID;

   });

-//Style position slider to be different colour
+//How to disable handles on audioslider.
-//origins[1].setAttribute('disabled', true);
+//origins[2].setAttribute('disabled', true);
 }

 function getURL() {
-    var mp3url = "../mp3/air-tune-the.mp3";
+    var mp3url = "../mp3/banshee.mp3";
     audioPlayer.innerHTML = createAudioPlayer();
     showPlayer.innerHTML = '<h4>Playing ' + mp3url + '</h4>';
     showPlayer.innerHTML += createMP3player_experimental('playABC', mp3url, 'mp3player_tunepage');